 First, wait to get the green light from your doctor.
 Once you’ve fully healed and your doctor has given you the okay to start exercising again, start slowly and carefully.

 While some people fear that having an ostomy means they won’t be able to be physically active anymore, that’s not typically true.
-Many people with ostomies are able to exercise, including lifting weights, yoga, biking, running, and more.
+Many people with ostomies can exercise, including lifting weights, yoga, biking, running, and more.
 You may find that an ostomy wrap or an ostomy belt may provide the additional security you need during physical activity with an ostomy.

 Where to Find Ostomy Supplies Online

-180 Medical, one of the leading national suppliers of high-quality ostomy supplies, has nearly two decades of experience in providing home delivery medical supplies to help turn lives around.
+180 Medical, one of the leading national suppliers of high-quality ostomy supplies, has nearly two decades of experience providing home-delivery medical supplies to help turn lives around.

-Our highly-trained Ostomy Specialists have helped thousands of customers adjust to life with an ostomy bag.
-Plus, we offer support and ostomy resources to help make this transition as smooth as possible.
+Our highly trained Ostomy Specialists have helped thousands of customers adjust to life with an ostomy bag.
+We offer support and ostomy resources to help make this transition as smooth as possible.
 We’re ready to answer your questions and help you find the right ostomy products for your unique needs so you can start feeling confident, comfortable, and secure.

 Contact us today to get started on your first order of ostomy supplies.